coders-school/object-oriented-programming/module2/05-polymorphism.md

 class SomeClass : public Interface {
 public:
-    void doSth() override;   // there should be an implementation in cpp file };
+    void doSth() override;   // there should be an implementation in the cpp file };

 int main() {